Why buy a vibrator instead of a medical dilator?

 It can alleviate symptoms of Vaginismus

-Vaginismus is a condition that affects a woman’s ability to engage in sexual intercourse, and can be very distressing.
+Vaginismus is a condition that affects a person’s ability to engage in sexual intercourse, and can be very distressing.
 In vaginismus, the pubococcygeus muscle involuntarily tenses, in a similar reflexive manner to someone flinching.
 The tensed muscle makes penetration difficult or even impossible.
 When penetration does occur, it is very painful.
-The causes of vaginismus are generally psychological but, by regaining control of her pelvic muscles through relaxation techniques, taught by her physiotherapist, a woman can free herself from feeling her body has to protect her by tightening the vaginal muscles, preventing penetration.
+The causes of vaginismus are generally psychological but, by regaining control of their pelvic muscles through relaxation techniques, taught by a pelvic health physiotherapist, many people can free themselves from feeling their body has to protect her by tightening the vaginal muscles, preventing penetration.

 Vaginismus is generally treated using medical dilators of increasing sizes to allow the patient to begin with the thinnest dilator and slowly progress to the next size.

 Using a slim vibrator enables the woman to be in control of the speed and depth at which they introduce the vibrator into their vagina.
-The use of gentle vibrations can help the muscles to relax, in addition to increasing sensation, making the experience feel pleasurable.
+The use of gentle vibrations can help the muscles to relax, in addition to increasing sensation and natural lubrication, making the experience feel pleasurable.

 Reduce symptoms of Vulvodynia

-Vulvodynia is the term used to describe the condition experienced by women who have the sensation of vulval burning and soreness in the absence of any obvious skin condition or infection.
-By becoming aware of how her body feels through intimate massage and exploration using a vibrator and lubricant and relaxation techniques, a woman can become more relaxed and comfortable with her body and her symptoms may lessen.
+Vulvodynia is the term used to describe the condition experienced by some who have the sensation of vulval burning and soreness in the absence of any obvious skin condition or infection.
+By becoming aware of how their body feels through intimate massage and exploration using a vibrator and lubricant and relaxation techniques, a person can become more relaxed and comfortable with her body and their symptoms may lessen.

 Alleviate symptoms of the Menopause

-Vaginal atrophy, also known as atrophic vaginitis, involves a thinning, drying and inflammation of the walls of the vagina from a loss of oestrogen during and after the menopause.
+Genitourinary Syndrome of Menopause includes a wide range of symptoms that impact upon the health of the vulva, vagina, bladder and urethra due to the decline in oestrogen, which is so important in keeping our body happy and healthy.
+It is so much more than just vaginal dryness, people often experience irritation, thinning tissues, itching, bleeding tissue, decreased sexual sensation, recurrent infections such as thrush, bacterial vaginosis, urinary tract infection and cystitis.
 This can cause burning pain and discomfort, but the use of an organic lubricant or vaginal moisturiser can nourish and lubricate the vaginal walls, easing any discomfort or pain and making sexual intercourse more pleasurable.
-A slim vibrator can help to stretch the vaginal walls gently, making them more flexible.
+A slim vibrator can help to stretch the vaginal walls gently, making them more flexible, in addition to promoting natural lubrication and boosting sensation.

 Increases sensation